andrewbaxter/genemichaels/readme.md

 - `AargvarkJson<T>` requires feature `serde_json`
 - `AargvarkYaml<T>` requires feature `serde_yaml`

-To parse your own types, implement `AargvarkTrait`, or if your type takes a single string argument you can implement `AargvarkFromStr`.
+To parse your own types, implement `AargvarkTrait`, or if your type takes a single string argument you can implement `AargvarkFromStr` which is slightly simpler.

 # Advanced usage